-We carry so much personal information on our smartphones, no-one wants to think about it being lost or stolen, especially if it happens in a foreign country when you are supposed to be relaxing on holiday.
+We carry so much personal information on our smartphones, no-one wants to think about it being lost or stolen, whether it happens at home or if it happens in a foreign country when you are supposed to be relaxing on holiday.

-Before go away it’s really important to back up your phone.
+Remember it’s really important to back up your phone.
 In the unfortunate event something happens and you lose you’ll phone, your personal information – such as photos – will be safe.
-Read our section ‘Before you go’ below to find out more.
+Read our section ‘Three steps to protect your phone' below to find out more.

 Step 1: Can you locate your phone?